VulcanJS/vulcan-docs/source/schema-properties.md

 #### `form`

 An object defining the props that will be passed to the `control` component to customize it.
-You can also access the current `props` or provide a dynamic value by passing a function instead of a value.
+You can pass either values, or functions that will be evaluated each time the form is generated.

 ```
 form:{
   locale: 'fr',
   defaultValue: () => new Date(), // will be evaluated each time a form is generated
-  two: (props) => { return props.one * 2}
 },
 control: 'datetime'
 ```

 You may sometimes want to pass a function or a React component in the form.
-Since all functions in the `form` object will be evaluated before rendering the form, you'll need to pass a closure return the desired function or component instead.
+Since all functions in the `form` object will be evaluated before rendering the form, you'll need to pass a closure that returns the desired function or component instead.
 ```
 form:{
+  locale: 'fr',
+  defaultValue: () => new Date(), // will be evaluated each time a form is generated
-  renderOption: () => MyCustomComponent,
+  renderOption: () => MyCustomComponent, // will return MyCustomComponent as expected
-  sortValues: () => mySortingFunction,
+  sortValues: () => mySortingFunction, // will return mySortingFunction as expected
 },
 control: 'MyCustomSelect'
 ```